-Parole unanimously denied for former St. Landry Parish pastor
+Parole unanimously denied to former St. Landry Parish pastor

 Latest Weather Blog

-Parole unanimously denied for former St. Landry Parish pastor
+Parole unanimously denied to former St. Landry Parish pastor

 ST. LANDRY PARISH - A former St. Landry Parish pastor accused of child molestation requested early release, which the state parole board unanimously rejected Tuesday, KATC reports.